Opening the Vocabulary of Egocentric Actions: Method

-\paragraph{Learning from \emph{Noisy} Augmentations.} Since the base of our guiding augmentations is the temporal gradient, a noisy gradient will result in an ambiguous active region which in-turn will fail to sufficiently mask out static information.
-This is especially true of egocentric videos where the camera (ego) motion will cause a spike in temporal gradients in regions of the scene that are not moving.
-One solution might be designing expensive handcrafted augmentations that can account for camera motion~\cite{wang2013action, tschernezki2021neuraldiff}.
-Instead we stick to the proposed lightweight augmentations by slightly changing the contrastive loss such that it can learn from these noisy augmentations.
-In $\mathcal{L}_{out}$, all the positives for an anchor equally contribute to the loss which is desirable for in-class positives but undesirable for the noisy guiding augmentations.
-Now if we move the summation inside the \textit{log}, the \textit{logit} for each anchor will be its average cosine similarity with all the guiding augmentations.
-If we generate a sufficiently large bag of augmentations, its average is expected to implicitly reduce the noise introduced by an individual augmentation.
+\paragraph{Learning from \emph{Noisy} Augmentations.} The basis of our guiding augmentations is the temporal gradient.
+In egocentric videos, the camera (ego) motion will result in non-zero gradients on static parts of the scene in addition to the true active region.
+While it is feasible to specially design expensive augmentations that account for camera motion~\cite{wang2013action, tschernezki2021neuraldiff}; instead, we propose to adjust the contrastive loss so that it can learn from these noisy but lightweight augmentations.
+In $\mathcal{L}_{out}$, all the positives for an anchor contribute equally to the loss; this is desirable for in-class positives where the condition for being a positive is well-defined and fixed, but undesirable for the noisy guiding augmentations.
+Now, if we move the summation inside the \textit{log}, the \textit{logit} for each anchor becomes the average cosine similarity of \emph{all} the guiding augmentations.
+The contribution of each augmentation is thus dependent on its similarity with the anchor, where noisy augmentations having low cosine similarity will have less contribution to the gradient.
+With a sufficiently large bag of augmentations, this is expected to reduce the noise implicitly.
 Such a loss is formulated as $\mathcal{L}_{in}$ in~\cite{khosla2020supervised}.
 If $\mathcal{G}_i$ is our bag of guiding augmentations, our $\mathcal{L}_{in}$ loss is as follows:

 where $\tau_{in}$ is the temperature parameter.
-This loss is also similar to MIL-NCE~\cite{miech2020end} for $\tau_{in}=1$ which is used for learning from noisy video-text pairs.
-But, we observe that a lower temperature parameter ($<1$) improves performance.
-Please refer to the appendix for theoretical insights of the loss formulation(Sec.~\ref{sec:sup:lin_lout}) and and illustrations of guiding augmentations~\ref{sec:sup:visaug}.
-The overall loss function $\mathcal{L} = \mathcal{L}_{out} + \lambda \mathcal{L}_{in}$, with $\lambda$ a weighting hyperparameter.
+This loss is also similar to MIL-NCE~\cite{miech2020end} for $\tau_{in}\!=\!1$, which is used for learning from noisy video-text pairs.
+In our case, a lower softmax temperature ($<1$) results in better performance.
+Please refer to the Supplementary for theoretical insights into the loss formulation~(Sec.~D) and illustrations of guiding augmentations~(Sec.~F).
+Thus, the overall loss function is $\mathcal{L} = \mathcal{L}_{out} + \lambda \mathcal{L}_{in}$, where $\lambda$ is a weighting hyperparameter.